MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rds-to-wvd.md

 The Contoso security team reviews the Azure VMs to determine any security issues.
 To control access, the team reviews the network security groups (NSGs) for the VMs.
 NSGs are used to ensure that only traffic allowed to the application can reach it.
 The team also considers securing the data on the disk by using Azure Disk Encryption and Azure Key Vault.
 Session Hosts should also be protected using Defender for Endpoint or the product of choosing, ensure your vendor supports their product in Azure VDI environments.
 Also opt to protect AVD landing zone subscriptions with Defender for Cloud for increased visibility and compliance controls.

-For more information, see [Security best practices for IaaS workloads in Azure](https://learn.microsoft.com/azure/security/fundamentals/iaas).
+For more information, see [AVD security best practices](https://learn.microsoft.com/en-us/azure/virtual-desktop/security-guide).

-## Business continuity and disaster recovery
+### Business continuity and disaster recovery

 AVD uses a combination of Microsoft managed components that come with a non-financially backed SLA targeting 99.9% uptime for our AVD Gateways, Brokers, Web Access, and diagnostics.
 These services meta-data and service-data are backed up and replicated behind the scenes to recover to alternate regions in the event of an outage.
 Contoso is responsible for the customer managed components, that includes Virtual Machines, Storage, Images, Applications, and the network components for their DR requirements.

    > [!NOTE]
-   > Learn more about BCDR options with [Business continuity and disaster recovery considerations for AVD](/azure/cloud-adoption-framework/scenarios/wvd/eslz-business-continuity-and-disaster-recovery).
+   > Learn more about BCDR options with [Business continuity and disaster recovery considerations for AVD](https://learn.microsoft.com/azure/cloud-adoption-framework/scenarios/wvd/eslz-business-continuity-and-disaster-recovery).

 Contoso backs up the data on the VMs by using Azure Backup to keep data safe.
 For more information, see [An overview of Azure VM backup](https://learn.microsoft.com/azure/backup/backup-azure-vms-introduction).